edabrowska/el_passion_psd/README.md

 ## Linting ([eslint](https://eslint.org/) configured with [standard](https://standardjs.com/))

 Run `$ npm run lint` for a linting report.
 Linter will also be run before pushing to remote.

+## Static export

+When exporting to static files (`$ npm run export`), all files in the `/static` directory will have an asset hash appended to filename.
+To require them properly, use `getStaticFilePath` function, as shown in `components/ImageTag`.

+Unfortunately, there are two code smells necessary ([related issue](https://github.com/zeit/next.js/issues/2534)):
+1. the build has to run twice - first time so the styles are extracted, to be available for `static-hash.js` script
+2. see comment in `OnDonePlugin` function in `next.config.js`

 ## Fetching data